 Many products now carry endorsements, labels and logos.
 From catalogues, magazines and food packaging to DIY products, furniture, books, paper and envelopes.
 The PEFC ‘green trees’ logo is your assurance that your products have come from sustainable sources and originate from a responsibly-managed forest.

-More than 80% of consumers globally want companies sourcing certified material from sustainable managed forests to use certification labels, according to the 2014 PEFC Global Consumer Survey.
-The survey showed that certification labels, such as the PEFC label, are the most trusted means of giving confidence to consumers that wood-based products are sustainably sourced.
+According to recent surveys, more than 80% of consumers globally want companies sourcing certified material from sustainable managed forests to use certification labels.
+Surveys show that certification labels, such as the PEFC label, are the most trusted means of giving confidence to consumers that wood-based products are sustainably sourced.

-Consumers globally believe that it is important to make ethical choices, with 60% of all those surveyed agreeing that their shopping choice for a labelled product can make a positive difference to the world’s forest.
+Consumers globally believe that it is important to make ethical choices, with 60% agreeing that their shopping choice for a labelled product can make a positive difference to the world’s forest.
 Only a small minority, 10%, felt that their choice for a sustainably sourced product would not make a difference.

 Moreover, nearly 30% of all consumers responded that they actively look for forest certification labels.

 The research shows that over half of all consumers (54%) consider certification labels as the most reassuring proof that environmental and sustainable development considerations have been taken into account.
 Other means of proof include country of origin (30%), brand (24%) and recommendations by family/friends and media (17% and 16% respectively).